SIGVerse/rosidl_generator_cs/README.md

 * All generated messages are placed inside the `SIGVerse.RosBridge` namespace.
 * By default, the generator will replace some common message types with Unity types (e.g. `geometry_msgs/Point` --> `UnityEngine.Vector3`).
 This is convenient because they happen to serialize to the same output and the message content can be used directly with Unity objects without any need for conversion.
 This can be disabled by setting `USE_UNITY_TYPES` to `False` in [\_\_init__.py](./rosidl_generator_cs/__init__.py).
 * The generated messages all inherit from a base ROSMessage class [provided by ROSBridgeLib](https://github.com/noirb/ROSBridgeLib/blob/main/Runtime/ROSMessage.cs).

+## Acknowledgements
+This repository is a fork of the original project available at https://github.com/noirb/rosidl_generator_cs.
+We would like to express our sincere appreciation to the original author for granting permission to fork and use this work.